ZiyiHuang0708/SourceID-NMF/README.md

 python SourceID-NMF.py -i ./nmf_data.txt -n ./name.txt -o ./estimated_proportions.txt -t 20 -e 20 -r 1 -a 1 -c 1e-06
 ```

-After running the code, you can find the file 'estimated_proportions.txt' in the folder corresponding to that dataset, which contains the results of the model run, i.e., the contributions of the sources to the sinks
+After running the code, you can find the file 'estimated_proportions.txt' in the folder corresponding to that dataset, which contains the results of the model run, i.e., the contributions of the sources to the sinks.